Installation and Upgrade¶

 Alyvix assumes that you have one virtual or physical machine exclusively dedicated to running Alyvix test cases.

-You should check that your designated machine meets the following requirements before you install Alyvix:
+You should check that your designated machine and the account on that machine meet the following requirements before you install Alyvix:

 Follow this procedure to install Python on your system:

-64-bit Windows installer for Python version 3.7.6.
-Alyvix is not compatible with 32-bit versions of Python.
+Download the 64-bit Windows installer for Python version 3.9.7.
+Note that Alyvix is not compatible with 32-bit versions of Python.